-Limit access to critical or sensitive areas of habitat (e.g. feeding areas); • Promote a protected area strategy to protect some hunting areas or important wildlife areas from development; Subsistence Harvest Regulations, Practices, Monitoring and Enforcement Support leaders' action to encourage the USA and Canada to address climate change issues.
-Encourage traditional harvesting practices that incorporate respect, no waste, limit wounding loss, letting the leaders pass, etc.; Limit harvesting when necessary, especially if waste is evident; Promote community hunts with experienced hunters to reduce wounding loss and wastage of meat; Balance harvest based on age class and sex of animals, season and use, and traditional knowledge; Community would rather see something like a ratio of bulls to cows around 80:20 as opposed to bulls only in the orange zone; Avoid shooting pregnant cows during the spring; Avoid harvesting cows accompanies by a calf or yearling; select for lone cows; Hunt in different areas each year; spread hunting out so that areas are not over-hunted; Get additional funds for harvesters to go elsewhere to hunt; Provide compensation for limits on caribou only in March-April when both the bulls and the cows are fat; Regional organizations like HTOs and RRCs need to consult with their communities about how to limit their harvests - do at a community level so that it can be changed again when the herd.
-The recommendation should be to take the weaker or older individuals, both male and female, to leave the strongest bulls to protect the herd and pass on their strong genes; Develop new or re-instate former harvest studies in each region; Develop new or re-instate former harvest sudies in each region; Need continuous, accurate harvest reporting in each area, done at least seasonally (e.g. fall and spring); Accurate records of harvests should be mandatory.
+Habitat Need to protect the areas that are important for caribou feeding; Limit access to critical or sensitive areas of habitat (e.g. feeding areas); Promote a protected area strategy to protect some hunting areas or important wildlife areas from development; Support leaders' action to encourage the USA and Canada to address climate change issues.
+Subsistence Harvest Encourage traditional harvesting practices that incorporate respect, no waste, limit wounding loss, letting the leaders Regulations, pass, etc.; Practices, Monitoring Limit harvesting when necessary, especially if waste is evident; and Enforcement Promote community hunts with experienced hunters to reduce wounding loss and wastage of meat; Balance harvest based on age class and sex of animals, season and use, and traditional knowledge; Community would rather see something like a ratio of bulls to cows around 80:20 as opposed to bulls only in the orange zone; Avoid shooting pregnant cows during the spring; Avoid harvesting cows accompanies by a calf or yearling; select for lone cows; Hunt in different areas each year; spread hunting out so that areas are not over-hunted; Get additional funds for harvesters to go elsewhere to hunt; Provide compensation for limits on caribou harvest in red zone; Have open season for barren-ground caribou only in March-April when both the bulls and the cows are fat; Regional organizations like HTOs and RRCs need to consult with their communities about how to limit their harvests - do at a community level so that it can be changed again when the herds rebound; Recommending a bulls-only or bulls-majority harvest will weaken the herd.
+The recommendation should be to take the weaker or older individuals, both male and female, to leave the strongest bulls to protect the herd and pass on their strong genes; Develop new or re-instate former harvest studies in each region; Develop budgets to hire people to conduct harvest surveys in communities; Need continuous, accurate harvest reporting in each area, done at least seasonally (e.g. fall and spring); Accurate records of harvests should be mandatory.
 RRCs should collect the data, but need boards to coordinate.
-RRCs need to have public meetings to let people know what they are trying to do by collecting the information; Should be mandatory harvest reporting or at least ask hunters to volunteer their informa
+RRCs need to have public meetings to let people know what they are trying to do by collecting the information; Should be mandatory harvest reporting or at least ask hunters to volunteer their information about where they went, what they harvested and for whom; Issue books or calendars for harvesters to record their information, which would be useful to both traditional knowledge and science;